yukara-ikemiya/friendly-stable-audio-tools/README.md

 Since ***Stable Audio*** uses text prompts as condition for music generation, you have to prepare them as metadata in addition to audio data.

-When preparing a dataset in a local environment, I support the use of metadata in JSON format as follows.
+When using a dataset in a local environment, I support the use of metadata in JSON format as follows.

-1. You can include any information as metadata in a JSON file, but you must always include the text data called `prompt` required for training of Stable Audio.
+1. You can include any information as metadata in a JSON file, but you must always include the text data named `prompt` required for training of Stable Audio.

 = music_2.json =
 ```